davidwrede/chef-web-docs-1/step_plugin_knife/step_plugin_knife_reporting_runs_show_by_run_id.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag plugin_knife_reporting_runs_show_by_run_id

-To return details about a specific |chef client| run, run the following command:
+To return details about a specific chef-client run, run the following command:

 .. code-block:: bash

    $ knife runs show c40csdcf2-5007-433c-95570-8e0c7e55f496

-For a |chef client| run that succeeded, the command will return something similar to:
+For a chef-client run that succeeded, the command will return something similar to:

 .. code-block:: bash